-RENAAL-Study
+RENAAL Study

-The Reduction of Endpoints in NIDDM with the Angiotensin II Receptor Antagonist Losartan (RENAAL) study was a controlled clinical study conducted worldwide in 1513 Type 2 diabetic patients with proteinuria, with or without hypertension.
-751 Patients were treated with losartan.
-The objective of the study was to demonstrate a nephroprotective effect of losartan potassium over and above the benefit of a blood lowering pressure.
+The Reduction of Endpoints in NIDDM with the Angiotensin II Receptor Antagonist Losartan RENAAL study was a controlled clinical study conducted worldwide in 1513 Type 2 diabetic patients with proteinuria, with or without hypertension.
+751 patients were treated with losartan.

+The objective of the study was to demonstrate a nephroprotective effect of losartan potassium over and above the benefit of lowering blood pressure.